-Before doing testicular biopsy, the patient should take care of himself and inform the doctor about the following points:
+Before doing a testicular biopsy for sperm retrieval, the patient should take care of himself and inform the doctor about the following points:

-- Having allergy to any drug including anesthetics; and
+- Having an allergy to any drug, including anesthetics and

 - The medications he takes.

-Also, the patient has to shave the hair on the scrotum, around the penis, and on the groin the night before surgery.
+Also, the patient must shave the hair on the scrotum, around the penis, and groin the night before surgery.

-Normally, biopsy is done under local anesthesia, but if, at the doctor's discretion, it has to be done under general anesthesia, the patient should avoid eating and drinking before the surgery.
+Usually, a biopsy is done under local anesthesia.
+Still, if it has to be done under general anesthesia at the doctor's discretion, the patient should avoid eating and drinking before the surgery.

-In the following, both methods are introduced in detail:
+In the following, all these methods are introduced in detail:

 Percutaneous Epididymal Sperm Aspiration (PESA)

-Before doing PESA, the doctor will usually advise you to shave your genital hair and attend the surgery center in the morning on an empty stomach.
-After sterilizing the room and administering local anesthesia, the sperms are extracted from the epididymis (inner tube of the testicle) with a syringe and insulin needle impregnated with a special substance.
-Then, the sperm sample is delivered to the laboratory for further examinations.
+Before doing PESA, the doctor advises you to shave your genital hair and attend the surgery center on an empty stomach in the morning.
+After sterilizing the room and administering local anesthesia, the sperms are extracted from the epididymis (inner tube of the testicle) with a syringe and insulin needle.
+Then, the sperm sample is delivered to the laboratory for further examination.

-If the test is positive, the person can be a candidate for microinjection; but if the test is negative, a surgery is needed.
-It should be noted that PESA is usually used for the ones who have done vasectomy.
+If the test is positive, the person can be a candidate for microinjection, but if no sperm found in the testicular biopsy, the patient should be surgically treated.
 The doctors advise this method to reduce the costs and avoid testicular sampling.

 Testicular Sperm Extraction (TESE)

-In the outpatient testicular biopsy or TESE, the patient should shave off his genital hair and attend the surgery center in the morning on an empty stomach.
-For doing TESE surgery, a caregiver is usually needed.
-In this method also, the surgery room is sterilized and local anesthesia in administered; however, at the doctor’s discretion and patient’s request, it is possible to inject intravenous sedatives.
+In TESE, the patient should shave off his genital hair and attend the surgery center on an empty stomach in the morning.
+A caregiver is usually needed for TESE because this surgery is invasive.
+In this method, the surgery room is also sterilized, and local anesthesia is administered; however, injecting intravenous sedatives at the doctor's discretion and the patient's request is possible.

-To anesthetize the patient, the appropriate drug should be injected into the spermatic cord (blood vessels connecting the testicles to the abdominal cavity) as well as the incision place.
+The appropriate drug should be injected into the spermatic cord (blood vessels connecting the testicles to the abdominal cavity), and the incision placed to anesthetize the patient.

 After examining the testis's tissue under laboratory microscopes, if sperm is observed, the microinjection method can be used to treat the infertile man.

-However, if the doctor does not find sperm in the tissue, he/she has to repeat the biopsy to make sure that the patient has azoospermia.
+If no sperm is found in the testicular biopsy, the doctor must repeat the biopsy to ensure the patient has azoospermia.
 In such cases, the Micro TESE method (testicular biopsy with a microscope) is repeated to enlarge the target tissue and better detect the presence or absence of sperm.

 Testicular Biopsy Side Effects

-Testicular biopsy is a simple operation and the person will not have severe bleeding or infection; of course, mild pain and swelling are perfectly normal.
+A testicular biopsy for IVF is a simple operation, and the person will not have severe bleeding or infection; mild pain and swelling are perfectly normal.
 Some people are worried about the aggravation of fertility problems after the operation.
-It should be noted that this operation will not affect the erection or heighten the infertility, so the patients should not be worried.
+We should note that this operation will not affect the erection or heighten infertility, so the patients should not be worried.

-In case of observing the following problems after testicular biopsy, contact your doctor:
+In case of observe the following problems after testicular biopsy, contact your doctor: